 Nine things Osteopaths do that the NHS doesn’t.

-NHS staff are skilled and dedicated people who work very hard on behalf of patients and do a brilliant job but unfortunately, the NHS is such a big complex organisation and is so overstretched that they can’t do everything for everyone.
-So this isn’t a criticism of the NHS, but here are nine things that Osteopaths can do for you, which makes Osteopathy different.
+NHS staff are skilled and dedicated people who work very hard on behalf of patients and do a brilliant job.
+Unfortunately, the NHS is such a big complex organisation and is often so overstretched that they can’t do everything for everyone.
+So this isn’t a criticism of the NHS, but here are some things that Osteopaths can do for you, which makes Osteopathy different.

 No waiting lists.

-You can always see an Osteopath soon – same day or next day appointments are possible.
-You don’t need referral.
+You can always see an Osteopath soon – same day or next day appointments are often possible.
+You don’t need referral from your GP, just contact the Osteopath yourself.
 It’s no use having to wait weeks for treatment if you are in a lot of pain now.
-People often make appointments while waiting for an NHS referral to come through, and then sometimes don’t even need it!
+Some people make appointments with us while waiting for an NHS referral, and then don’t need it when it comes through!